djandyr/docuware-autostore/README.md

 >
 > * __hostID__
 >
->     Unique host identifier for the machine is required
->     Host identifier is used by the DocuWare license management for faster reuse licenses for users working on the same machine.
+>     Unique host identifier for the machine is required.
+This is used by the DocuWare license management for faster reuse licenses for users working on the same machine.
 >
 > * __autoStore.fileCabinetID__
 >